kijin/beaver/README.md

 Beaver does not care if you add your own methods to classes, as long as you don't interfere with Beaver's core functions.
 You can, for example, implement your own `save()` method that performs some checks before calling `parent::save()`.

+#### Limitations

 The above syntax only works if the query returns individual rows, including the primary key.
 For queries that don't return individual rows (such as anything with a `GROUP BY` clause), and for all non-`SELECT` queries, you'll have to talk to the database connection (PDO object) directly.

+The only exception is when you merely want to check if a row exists that matches your conditions.
+This is a common type of query, so Beaver 0.4.0 and above support an `exists()` method.
+The type and order of arguments are exactly the same as in the `select()` method:

+    $exists = User::exists('WHERE age > 40');

+The above will return `true` if there exists any user whose age is greater than 40, and `false` otherwise.
+No other information is fetched from the database, and `exists()` will automatically add `LIMIT 1` to your query if it does not already include a limit clause.
+It is therefore much faster than using `get()` or `select()` to fetch records and counting them.

 Caching
 -------